enasequence/read_docs/submit/reads.rst

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.
+You can always review your read submissions within the interactive submission interface.

 Submission Options
 ==================

-Reads can be submitted in one of three ways.
-For an overview of these, please see the `General Guide on Submitting to ENA <general-guide.html>`_.
+Reads can be submitted in any of three ways.

 .. toctree::
    :maxdepth: 1